for any number of people with iphones and some means of mobility

 notes on solo tenor saxophone

-Dense, layered streams of melodic lines suggest to the listener a three-grounded sonic hierarchy.
+Dense, layered streams of melodic lines suggest a three-plane sonic hierarchy.

-The foreground evokes the complex, note-to-note details of the sounds as they emerge linearly from the instrument.
+The foreground evokes the complex, note-to-note details of the sounds as they emerge from the instrument.
 The middle-ground suggests the larger structures—the (a)symmetrical groupings of rhythmic and/or melodic patterns that form the cellular content of the pieces.
-Lastly, the background relates to the listener an intense, unwavering energy that is contained within the general aesthetic at a perceptual-stasis. back to top
+Lastly, the background relates to the listener a broad, static envelope that is sustained throughout the pieces entirety. back to top

 saxophonic subterranea (2011)soprano saxophone, MAX/MSP,ableton live, 4 Channel Audionotes on Saxophonic subterranea